-Requirements traceability matrix (RTM) - tool that helps identify and maintain the status of the project's requirements and deliverables.
-It helps teams identify and resolve issues before they become problems.
+Requirements traceability matrix (RTM) - A grid that links product requirements from their origin to the deliverables that satisfy them.
+A tool that helps identify and maintain the status of the project's requirements and deliverables.

 Risk Register -A repository in which outputs of risk management processes are recorded.
 Includes potential risks, description, impact, response, prioritize, and assign owner.